Quentin Tarantino's unrealized projects: Untitled prison film

 Around the time he almost shelved The Hateful Eight because of a script leak, he talked about doing a prison film inspired by the Robert Blake murder case.
 He was potentially penning a script for a prison movie but no other updates have emerged from this project since then.
 In 2021, Tarantino's novel Once Upon a Time in Hollywood, based on his film of the same name, was dedicated to Blake.
 Notably, Blake's later life dealing with his wife's murder mirrors Brad Pitt's character Cliff Booth who is also accused of murdering his wife.

 Untitled sci-fi film

-At San Diego Comic-Con in 2014, Tarantino revealed he was contemplating a possible science-fiction film, saying "It might be science-fiction, but it wouldn't involve spaceships."
+At San Diego Comic-Con in 2014, Tarantino revealed he was contemplating a possible science fiction film, saying "It might be science fiction, but it wouldn't involve spaceships."

 Django/Zorro

 In 2015, a Django Unchained sequel crossover comic entitled Django/Zorro was released by Dynamite Entertainment.
 In June 2019, Tarantino had picked Jerrod Carmichael to co-write a film adaptation based on the crossover comic book series.
 In December 2019, it was reported that Tarantino was looking to make a smaller, stand-alone film, leaving development on Django/Zorro in doubt.
+In a 2022 interview with GQ, Carmichael revealed that the film had been canceled.
+In April 2026, the film reentered development with Brian Helgeland writing the screenplay, but without Tarantino's involvement as writer or director.